Mc-Zen/HT-Grouper/README.md

 This enabled us to reimplement an open-source version of one of the algorithms.
 Specifically, in this GitHub repository, we implement a modified version of the the algorithm based on the "numerical solver" described in [Sec.
 II D ](https://doi.org/10.48550/arXiv.2203.03646)  of the supplementary material.

-This repository contains a C++ implementation of the algorithm that relies on the Mixed Integer Quadradically Constrained Program (MIQCP).
+This repository contains a C++ implementation of the algorithm that relies on the Mixed Integer Quadratically Constrained Program (MIQCP).
 Our implementation leverages [Gurobi](https://www.gurobi.com/downloads/gurobi-software/), a commercially available software with [special offers for academics](https://www.gurobi.com/academia/academic-program-and-licenses/).